-TBAE has a staff of 19 full-time equivalent positions and operates with an annual budget of \$3.3M.
-TBAE Staff is divided into three broad functional units: Registration, Enforcement, and Administration.
+TBAE has a staff of 20 full-time equivalent positions and operates with an annual budget of \$3.6M.
+TBAE Staff is divided into five broad functional units: Registration, Enforcement, Legal, Information Technology, and Operations.
 Each division is responsible for executing particular operational aspects of the Board's statutory charge and mission.
-While separation of the units allows staff to fully engage in their respective areas of expertise, close collaboration and cross-training allows the agency as a whole to remain flexible for most any event.
+While separation of the units allows staff to fully engage in their respective areas of expertise, close collaboration and cross-training allows the agency to be flexible and agile in responding to evolving needs and challenges.